Compressing Communication in Distributed Protocols: Preliminaries

 \subsection{The Model}

-\paragraph{The communication model and distributed tasks.} We consider the \emph{synchronous model} where a set of $n$ parties $\party{1},\dots,\party{n}$ run protocols.
+\paragraph{The communication model and distributed tasks.} We consider the synchronous model where a set of $n$ parties $\party{1},\dots,\party{n}$ run protocols.
 Each protocol consists of \emph{rounds} in which parties send messages.
 We assume the existence of a global counter which synchronizes parties in between rounds (but they are asynchronous within a round).
+The parties communicate via a broadcast channel.

-The focus of this work is on tasks where parties do not have any private inputs.
-Examples of such tasks are coin-flipping protocols, leader election protocols, Byzantine agreement protocols, etc.
+The focus of this work is on selection protocols where parties do not have any private inputs and their goal is to agree on a sequence of random bits.
+Examples of such tasks are coin-flipping protocols, leader election protocols, etc.

-Throughout this paper, we restrict ourselves to public-coin protocols. \begin{definition}[Public-coin protocols] A protocol is \emph{public-coin} if all honest parties' messages consist only of uniform random bits. \end{definition} Jumping ahead, we consider adversaries in the full information model.
-In \Cref{sec:public_coin} we argue that the restriction to public-coin protocols is without loss of generality since in the full information model any protocol (in which parties do not have private inputs) can be converted into a public-coin one, without increasing the round complexity and without degrading security (though this transformation may significantly increase the communication complexity).
+Throughout this paper, we restrict ourselves to public-coin protocols. \begin{definition}[Public-coin protocols] A protocol is \emph{public-coin} if all honest parties' messages consist only of uniform random bits. \end{definition} In \Cref{sec:public_coin} we argue that the restriction to public-coin protocols is without loss of generality since in the full information model any selection protocol can be converted into a public-coin one, without increasing the round complexity and without degrading security (though this transformation may significantly increase the communication complexity).

 \paragraph{The adversarial model.} We consider the {\em full information model} where it is assumed the adversary is all powerful, and may see the entire transcript of the protocol.
 The most common adversarial model considered in the literature is the Byzantine model, where a bound~$t=t(n)\leq n$ is specified, and the adversary is allowed to corrupt up to~$t$ parties.
-The adversary can see the entire transcript, has full control over all the corrupted parties, and can send any messages on their behalf.
+The adversary can see the entire transcript, has full control over all the corrupted parties, and can broadcast any messages on their behalf.
 Moreover, the adversary has control over the order of the messages sent within each round of the protocol.\footnote{Such an adversary is often referred to as ``rushing''.} We focus on the Byzantine model throughout this work.

 Within this model, two types of adversaries were considered in the literature: {\em static} adversaries, who need to specify the parties they corrupt {\em before} the protocol begins, and {\em adaptive} adversaries, who can corrupt the parties {\em adaptively} based on the transcript so far.
 Our results hold for both types of adversaries.
 Throughout this work, we focus on the adaptive setting, since the proof is more complicated in this setting.
 In Subsection~\ref{sec:static} we mention how to modify (and simplify) the proof for the static setting.